Understanding forklift licences in Australia: LF vs LO

 Moreover, the LF licence covers other machines such as three-wheeled forklifts, which are ideal for maneuvering within confined spaces due to their compact build, and high-lift straddle trucks which are perfect for vertical stacking in high-rise storage systems.

-However, it’s important to note that while an LF licence covers a broad range of machinery, it does not cover the operation of order-picking forklifts, where the operator’s compartment raises and lowers with the load.
-These machines require an LO (Licence to Perform High-Risk Work – Order Picking Forklift Truck) licence.
+However, it’s crucial to understand that while an LF licence covers a wide range of machinery, it does not include the operation of order-picking forklifts, where the operator’s compartment moves up and down with the load.
+Operating these machines requires an LO (Licence to Perform High-Risk Work – Order Picking Forklift Truck) licence.

-In terms of regulations, obtaining an LF licence requires the operator to be at least 18 years old, undergo a detailed training course by a Registered Training Organisation (RTO), and successfully pass both a theoretical and practical assessment.
-Furthermore, the LF licence must be renewed every five years, with the operator demonstrating continued competency.
+Regarding regulations, obtaining an LF licence requires the operator to be at least 18 years old.
+They must complete a comprehensive training course provided by a Registered Training Organisation (RTO) and pass both a theoretical and practical assessment.
+Additionally, the LF licence needs to be renewed every five years, with the operator showing continued competency.

 What is a LO licence: The essentials

-The Licence to Perform High-Risk Work – Order Picking Forklift Truck (LO) is a specialised certification in the Australian logistics and warehouse industry.
-An LO licence signifies the operator’s proficiency in handling order-picking forklifts or ‘Order Pickers,’ machinery designed for precise, high-rise material retrieval.
-This licence complements the LF licence, focusing on a different set of forklifts and tasks.
-Let’s delve deeper into the LO licence, the machinery it includes, its regulations, and its industry applications.
+The Licence to Perform High-Risk Work – Order Picking Forklift Truck (LO) is a specialised certification in the Australian logistics and warehouse sector.
+An LO licence demonstrates the operator’s expertise in using order-picking forklifts, or ‘Order Pickers,’ which are designed for precise, high-rise material retrieval.
+This licence complements the LF licence by focusing on a different set of forklifts and tasks.
+Let’s take a closer look at the LO licence, the machinery it covers, the regulations involved, and how it applies within the industry.

 What forklift can you drive with an LO licence?